 Kids at your home may leave a piece of crayon or two on the floor, bed or couch cushion.
 Similarly, they may leave an entire box open on the floor.

 The ever-curious canines have the chance of eating these crayons.
-Especially, if the dogs find the taste and the scent of the crayons interesting they may eat few crayons.
+Especially, if the dogs find the taste and the scent of the crayons interesting they may eat a few crayons.

 Your dog ate crayons?
 What should I do?